Kandy: Colonial era

 During the British period in Sri Lanka, the history of Kandy and its townscape witnessed a rapid and drastic change and particularly after the Uva Rebellion.
 Sir Lowry is noted for recording in his Gazetteer "The story of English rule in the Kandyan country during the rebellion of 1818 cannot be related without shame...Hardly a member of the leading families remained alive...Those whom the sword and the gun had spared, cholera and small pox and privations had slain by the hundreds...Others became ignorant and apathetic.
 Any subsequent development efforts of the government for many years were only attempts begun and abandoned".

 In 1848 led by Gongalegoda Banda and Puran Appu saw the rebellion known as the Matale Rebellion.
-Prior to that the city and the country had been under British rule for 32 years, during which the British had expropriated the common land of the peasantry and reduced them to extreme poverty.
+Prior to that the city and the country had been under British rule for 32 years, during which the British had expropriated the common land of the Kandyan peasantry and reduced them to extreme poverty.
 The Kandyan villagers were forced to abandon their traditional way of life and become wage-workers in the abominable conditions that prevailed on these new estates and plantations that had been introduced.
 Despite all the pressure exerted by the colonials, the Kandyans refused.
 This forced the British to bring in hundreds of thousands of Tamil coolies from southern India.

 The rebellion began on 26 July 1848 with Gongalegoda Banda, crowned as king, and Puran Appu, as prime minister, and their main objective was to capture Kandy back from the British.
 The Matale Rebellion was a peasant revolt in the hands of the Common people, the Kandyan leadership being totally wiped out after the Uva Rebellion, marked the first step in a transition from the classic feudal form of anti-colonial revolt to modern independence struggles.
 The leadership was for the first time passed from the Kandyan provinces into the hands of ordinary people or non-aristocrats.

 In 1944, during World War II, the South East Asia Command of the allies was moved to Kandy, where it remained until the end of the war.